Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Definition and properties of nucleon-to-meson and nucleon-to-photon TDA s

 \mbox

 For definiteness, we consider below the case of the proton ($N^p$)-to-$\pi^0$ $uud$ TDA (\ref{Param_TDAs}).
 However, our results admit a straightforward generalization for other isospin channels for $\pi N$ TDAs as well as for more involved cases.
-In order to make contact to a quark-diquark picture we introduce $\pi N$ TDAs integrated over the momentum fraction variable $v_i$ (\ref{Def_qDq_coord}).
-For definiteness in what follows we choose $i=3$ and employ the set of quark-diquark coordinates $w_3=x_3-\xi; \ \ v_3 \equiv \frac{x_1-x_2}{2}$.
+In order to make contact to a quark--diquark picture we introduce $\pi N$ TDAs integrated over the momentum fraction variable $v_i$ (\ref{Def_qDq_coord}).
+For definiteness in what follows we choose $i=3$ and employ the set of quark--diquark coordinates $w_3=x_3-\xi; \ \ v_3 \equiv \frac{x_1-x_2}{2}$.
 The fraction of the longitudinal momentum carried by the first and second quarks is given by $x_1+x_2=2 \xi_3'$ with $\xi_3'\equiv \frac{\xi-w_3}{2}$.